In this guide

 Monthly closes, quarterly filings, and regulatory reports consume enormous amounts of time.
 Data needs to be collected from multiple systems, validated, formatted, and reviewed before submission.
 Most finance teams lose a full week to this every month.

-The fix: Automated data collection and reconciliation across systems.
-AI-generated report drafts with narrative explanations.
-Automated formatting for regulatory requirements (SOX, SEC, state filings).
-Audit trail documentation.
+The fix is to automate the data collection and reconciliation across systems, let AI produce report drafts with narrative explanations, and format the output for regulatory requirements (SOX, SEC, state filings) with audit documentation built in.

 Finance teams using AI reporting cut monthly close time by 30-50%.
 Regulatory report preparation drops from days to hours.
 For a deeper look at building real-time financial dashboards, read our guide on AI financial dashboards beyond Tableau and Power BI.